guillaumeast/42_bsq/README.md

 # Compile the optimized (fast) binary
 make fast

-# Compile, run the binary to collect profiling data, then recompile it with PGO optimizations
+# Compile, run the binary to collect profiling data, and then recompile it with PGO optimizations
 make sfast
 ```